gpdowney/lightweightLSAT/docs/game/draw/connections.md

     When you see connections it feels wonderful, but you can't force it.

-    [Wizards] can easily waste time starting or become overly dependant on connections.
+    Connections are rarely revealed by staring harder at the game.

-!!! tip "Start making hypos to reveal connections"
+!!! tip "Make hypos to reveal connections"

     Personally, I see connections more easily once I start playing the game.

-    As I make a few hypotheticals, just following the rules one-by-one, I can start to notice that some of the rules tend to go together or that some limit the game more than others.
+    As I answer a few questions and make a few hypos, I notice that some of the rules tend to go together or that some rules limit the game more than others.

-!!! note "Flashcard Suggestions"
+!!! note "Suggested flashcards"

     When you spot a connection, especially if you missed that connection at first, consider making a [flashcard] to help you spot that type of connection more easily next time.